 Parliament is based in Ottawa, Canada's capital.
 It has jurisdiction over matters of national interest, and federal legislation applies to all people in Canada, from coast to coast to coast.
-For example, the federal government regulates the importation and exportation of goods into and out of Canada because it was deemed important to have the same legal standards apply across the country.
-Other matters that fall under legislative branch branch of government at both the federal and provincial levels that has the power and responsibility to pass legislation www.emond.ca/CBL4/links
+For example, the federal government regulates the importation and exportation of goods in and out of Canada because it was deemed important legislative branch branch of government at both the federal and provincial levels that has the power and responsibility to pass legislation